asmacdo/operator-sdk/website/content/en/docs/test-framework/writing-e2e-tests.md

+---
-# Using the Operator SDK's Test Framework to Write E2E Tests
+title: Using the Operator SDK's Test Framework to Write E2E Tests
+linkTitle: End-to-End Testing
+---

 End-to-end tests are essential to ensure that an operator works as intended in real-world scenarios.
 The Operator SDK includes a testing